-My office hours are Monday and Wednesday between 1:00 - 2:40 pm and Thursday between 5:20 pm - 6:20 pm in Office 203D.
-I am also available by appointment via Pronto.
+My office hours are available by appointment via Pronto.
 If you need to contact me via email, please use your Canvas inbox rather than your campus or personal email.
 I will respond to Canvas emails within 24 hours (usually much sooner).
 I encourage you to contact me with questions throughout the semester.